soberbichler/mogon_ki/README.md

 The notebooks connect to local LLMs - saved at servers at the University of Mainz - via Ollama, GPU and CPU included.

+The notebooks are used to apply NLP-taks to digitized historical newspapers